 Remember, placing a copyright notice on a work is not a substitute for copyright registration.

 Protecting the knowledge, ideas, innovations and brands that give you and your companies a competitive advantage will add value to your business.
 By working with an intellectual property attorney to obtain and protect your valuable intellectual property, you will have the options to generate revenue by selling these rights, licensing them to others, or using them as collateral to obtain financing.
 You are creating business assets that you do not want to ignore.

 Want to know more?
-I am here to answer your questions and help you recognize and protect your company’s valuable inventions.
+I am here to answer your questions and help you recognize and protect your company’s valuable intellectual property assets.

 Leason Ellis LLP